Tirumalai Krishnamacharya: Madras years

-After leaving Mysore, Krishnamacharya moved to Bangalore for a couple of years and then was invited in 1952 to relocate to Madras (now Chennai), by a well-known lawyer who sought Krishnamacharya's help in healing from a stroke.
-By now, Krishnamacharya was in his sixties, and his reputation for being a strict and intimidating teacher had mellowed somewhat.
+After leaving Mysore, Krishnamacharya moved to Bangalore for a couple of years and then, in 1952, was invited to relocate to Madras (now Chennai), by a well-known lawyer who sought Krishnamacharya's help in healing from a stroke.
+By now, Krishnamacharya was in his sixties, and his reputation for being a strict and intimidating teacher had somewhat mellowed.
 In Madras, Krishnamacharya accepted a job as a lecturer at Vivekananda College.
 He also began to acquire yoga students from diverse backgrounds and in various physical conditions, which required him to adapt his teaching to each student's abilities.
 For the remainder of his teaching life, Krishnamacharya continued to refine this individualized approach, which came to be known as Viniyoga.
 Many considered Krishnamacharya a yoga master, but he continued to call himself a student because he felt that he was always "studying, exploring and experimenting" with the practice.
 Throughout his life, Krishnamacharya refused to take credit for his innovative teachings but instead attributed the knowledge to his guru or to ancient texts.
-Although his knowledge and teaching has influenced yoga throughout the world, Krishnamacharya never left his native India.
+Although his knowledge and teaching have influenced yoga throughout the world, Krishnamacharya never left his native India.
 Yoga Journal wrote:

 You may never have heard of him but Tirumalai Krishnamacharya influenced or perhaps even invented your yoga.
 Whether you practice the dynamic series of Pattabhi Jois, the refined alignments of B. K. S. Iyengar, the classical postures of Indra Devi, or the customized vinyasa of Viniyoga, your practice stems from one source: a five-foot, two-inch Brahmin born more than one hundred years ago in a small South Indian village.

 By developing and refining different approaches, Krishnamacharya made yoga accessible to millions around the world.